Adityarayyy/notes/README.md

-# Notes_App
+# To-Do_App

-A Flutter notes app using firebase.
+A Flutter notes To-Do app using firebase.

 To run the app, type the following commands on the terminal <br>
 $flutter clean <br>